ArvindPRO-intern/StudentManagement/README.md

 ## Overview

-This project is a C# .NET application designed to understand the concepts and build a Student Database to manage student information, including contact details, academic marks, and report-related data.
-It utilizes [mention your database technology - e.g., Entity Framework Core with a SQL Server database] for data persistence.
+This project is a C# .NET application designed to understand the concepts of SOLID principles and build a Student Database to manage student information, including contact details, academic marks, and report-related data.

 ## Features